gijsbert802/hapi-fhir/hapi-fhir-jpaserver-example/README.md

   `docker run -d --name hapi-fhir-jpaserver-example -p 8080:8080 hapi-fhir/hapi-fhir-jpaserver-example`

 Note: with this command data is persisted across container restarts, but not after removal of the container.
 Use a docker volume mapping on /var/lib/jetty/target to achieve this.

+## Test TLS connection
+In order to test the TLS connection do the following Convert the pem file to a p12 file (OSX fix) `openssl pkcs12 -export -in certandkey.pem -out certandkey.p12` Use curl `curl --cert ./certandkey.p12:test https://localdev` Or use the webbrowser by importing the generated p12 file and go to `https://localdev`